Position spotlight: Tech Recruiter

 Could you please introduce yourself?

-My name is Inna, I work as a Senior Tech Recruiter, and I recently celebrated my 1 year anniversary at GetYourGuide.
+I work as a Senior Tech Recruiter, and I recently celebrated my 1 year anniversary at GetYourGuide.
 Prior to GetYourGuide, I worked as a Tech Recruiter in Berlin for smaller startups.

 What does your role entail?